 Organized for Good

 Melanie is sitting on a gold mine of opportunity with the teens that want to just hang at her house with her kids.
 Many years ago, my husband's mother was the force behind a church group called Girls In Action.
 She had a giant van and every Wednesday night, my husband would go with his dad to do whatever they did at church and his mother would be driving around the mountain side in Eagle River, Alaska, gathering the girls who were in this group.
-She led and I have no doubt that those girls, whose parents were too busy to take them to GIA, were positively influenced by her interest.
+I have no doubt that those girls, whose parents were too busy to take them to GIA, were positively influenced by her interest.